Johnny Olson

 John Leonard Olson (May 22, 1910 – October 12, 1985) was an American radio personality and television announcer.
 Olson is perhaps best known for his work as an announcer for game shows, particularly the work he did for Mark Goodson-Bill Todman Productions.
-Olson was the longtime announcer for the original To Tell the Truth and What's My Line?, and spent over a decade as the announcer for both Match Game and The Price Is Right, working on the latter series at the time of his death.
+Olson was the longtime announcer for the original To Tell the Truth and What's My Line? and spent more than a decade as announcer for both Match Game and The Price Is Right, working on the latter series at the time of his death.

 Early career

-Born in Windom, Minnesota, Olson was the youngest of ten children.
-He enrolled in pharmacy classes at the University of Minnesota.
-He also worked a string of odd jobs, from soda jerk to singer.
-After 1928, he landed jobs at WIBA in Poynette, Wisconsin and KGDA in Mitchell, South Dakota.

-Olson joined WTMJ in Milwaukee in early 1933, organizing a five-piece jazz band called The Rhythm Rascals, and became one of the station's most popular personalities.
-The Rascals eventually made it to Hollywood, and would send daily recordings of their shows back to WTMJ.
-Olson would eventually return to Milwaukee and WTMJ, where he would go on to create the first iteration of Johnny Olson's Rumpus Room.
-The show attracted major national performers, including Spike Jones and The Andrews Sisters.
-By 1942, the immense popularity of Rumpus Room prompted WTMJ to dedicate the large unfinished television studio (plans for what would later become WTMJ-TV were suspended due to World War II) in their new facility to the program.

-Olson's first network job on radio was in New York City in 1944, hosting (with his wife) the audience-participation show Ladies Be Seated, a stunt game along the lines of Truth or Consequences, broadcast on NBC Blue.
-He had previously hosted several radio shows in Chicago, including the second iteration of Johnny Olson's Rumpus Room, a late-night variety show broadcast from 10:30 p.m. to 12 midnight, which was also the name of a later daytime talk show he hosted on the DuMont Television Network.
-He also was host of Johnny Olson's Luncheon Club on ABC radio in 1950-1951.
+Some of Olson's earliest radio work occurred in the mid-1930s at WTMJ (AM) in Milwaukee, where he appeared on the variety show The Grenadiers.
+He soon was hosting Johnny Olson Rhythm Rascals, where callers would request songs for him to sing.
+His future wife Penny was a frequent caller to the show.
+Olson's first network job on radio was in New York City in 1944, hosting (with his wife) the audience-participation show Ladies Be Seated, a stunt game along the lines of Truth or Consequences, broadcast on ABC Radio.
+From 1950-1951 Olson was the host of Johnny Olson's Luncheon Club, which was the follow-up replacement for Ladies Be Seated.
+He had previously hosted several radio shows in Chicago, including the second iteration of Johnny Olson's Rumpus Room, a late-night variety show broadcast from 10:30 p.m. to midnight, which was also the name of a later daytime talk show he hosted on the DuMont Television Network.